-Below are the IPS officer exam eligibility in detail.
+Below are the IPS officer exam eligibility details.

 Educational Qualifications for IPS

-The primary educational qualification is to complete theirs under graduation, i.e., eligible IPS course.
+The primary educational qualification is to complete theirs under graduation, i.e., eligible IPS courses.
 The eligible course of study is any bachelor's degree under the recognized educational institute of India.